aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 **If you deployed your function without amplify**

 If you deployed your API without amplify then you must provide the full Lambda function name.
-If we deployed the same function with the name **echofunction** then you would have:
+If you deployed the same function with the name **echofunction** then you would have:

 ```
 type Query {